Tanjay: Geography

 Tanjay's land area is 27605 ha and is utilized for agricultural, residential, commercial, industrial, educational, forestral and other purposes.
 It is the only city in Negros Oriental with a very wide flat lowland, although mountainous and rolling hills are found in the hinterland barangays of Santo Niño and Pal-ew.
 Rugged areas can also be found in barangays Bahi-an and Santa Cruz Nuevo.

-The city is part of the 2nd congressional district of Negros Oriental and is located 31 km north of Dumaguete.
+The city is part of the 2nd congressional district of Negros Oriental.
+It is located 31 km north of Dumaguete and 184 km from Bacolod.
 It is bounded on the north by Bais, on the south by Amlan, on the east by the Tañon Strait and west by Pamplona.